 Richie's father has been swindled by a man named Coombs.
 Jim assembles together a disparate group of con-artists in a complicated scheme using Coombs' anxieties, and even the "Curse" of King Tut, to ...

 With his rumpled raincoat, ever-present cigar, bumbling demeanour and Sherlock Holmesian powers of deduction, disarmingly polite homicide detective Lieutenant Columbo took on some of the most cunning murderers in Los Angeles, most of whom made one fatal, irrevocable mistake: underestimating his investigative genius.

-Series about an ex-con-turned-private-investigator named Jim Rockford who would rather run away than fight and would rather go fishing than work.
-He isn't a coward, and he isn't lazy -- just a bit on the cautious side, that's all.
-And he bears a very strong resemblance to Western TV hero Bret Maverick.
-Rockford is sometimes aided (and sometimes deterred) in his cases by friends Dennis Becker (a police detective), Angel (his cowardly former cellmate) and pretty Beth Davenport (his lawyer).
+Series about an ex-convict-turned-private-investigator named Jim Rockford who would rather run away than fight and would rather go fishing than work.
+He isn't a coward, and he isn't lazy -- just rather on the cautious side, that's all.
+And he bears a very strong resemblance to Western television hero Bret Maverick.
+Rockford is sometimes assisted (and sometimes deterred) in his cases by friends Dennis Becker (a police detective), Evelyn "Angel" Martin (his cowardly former cellmate) and pretty Beth Davenport (his lawyer).
 Written by

 Marty McKee <email@example.com>

 61 of 62 people found this review helpful.

 Was this review helpful to you?